chestm007/GhostBot/README.md

 ### Contributions are very welcome ###

-I pretty much got fed up with people charging wild amounts for something that a few people could collaborate on and make an equally good version, with complete control to add or remove features as they wish.
+I figured a few people could collaborate on this and make something useful for everyone with complete control to add or remove features as they wish.
+Everyone seems to have crazy UO scripts or their favourite bot app.

 ### What Works: ###